Groundwire/collective.salesforce.content/README.txt

 Introduction
 ============

-collective.salesforce.behavior provides a behavior and related tools for creating Salesforce-enabled Dexterity content types.
+collective.salesforce.content provides a behavior and related tools for creating Salesforce-enabled Dexterity content types.
 These features are currently implemented: